- Published on

 └── index.html

-by changing the Vue.js configuration (vue.config.js) to include:
+by changing the Vue.js configuration (vue.config.js

 // all CSS files to be prefixed with `resume-css`